qMRLab/qmrlab.github.io/_posts/2022-12-21-DNA-qMRI-part-2.md

 ## Previously

-In [part 1](https://qmrlab.org/2022/12/20/DNA-qMRI-part-1.html), we made an analogy between DNA sequencing and magnetic resonance imaging (MRI) to drive the point that despite sharing many statistical tools, geneticists and neuroimagers study fundamentally different information: genetic data stores _quantitative_ information (e.g. chain of base pairs derived from DNA sequencing), whereas conventional MRI data stores _qualitative_ information  (e.g. unitless intensity values derived from conventional MRI).
-To this end, quantitative MRI (qMRI) is an adaptation of MRI that enables scientists to work with quantitative information stored in MR images _with units_.
-In part 2 below, we will continue the parallel between genetics and MRI on a more metaphorical level.
+In [part 1](https://qmrlab.org/2022/12/20/DNA-qMRI-part-1.html), we compared DNA sequencing to magnetic resonance imaging (MRI) to illustrate that although both fields utilize many of the same statistical techniques, they examine fundamentally distinct types of information.
+Genetic data contains _quantitative_ information, such as the sequence of base pairs obtained through DNA sequencing, while conventional MRI data contains _qualitative_ information, such as unitless intensity values obtained through MRI scans.
+To address this distinction, researchers have developed quantitative MRI (qMRI), which allows scientists to work with quantitative data output as 3D images with units.
+In the following section, we will continue to draw parallels between genetics and MRI, albeit on a more metaphorical level.

 ## But what about data standards?